GabeScott/standard-works-vault/General Conference/1997 October - Called to Serve.md

 “For the power is in them, wherein they are agents unto themselves.
 And inasmuch as men do good they shall in nowise lose their reward.

-“But he that doeth not anything until he is commanded, and receiveth a commandment with doubtful heart, and keepeth it with slothfulness, the same is damned.”6
+“But he that doeth not anything until he is commanded, and receiveth a commandment with doubtful heart, and keepeth it with slothfulness, the same is damned.”[^6]

 Sometimes because of age or health or the needs of a family, we may not be called to serve.
-John Milton, the blind poet, wrote, “They also serve who only stand and wait.”7 To attend, to tithe, and to learn is to serve, and we often speak of serving as a worthy example.
+John Milton, the blind poet, wrote, “They also serve who only stand and wait.”[^7] To attend, to tithe, and to learn is to serve, and we often speak of serving as a worthy example.

 No service in the Church or in the community transcends that given in the home.
 Leaders should be very sure that a call to serve in the Church will not weaken the family.

 The pattern for official callings was established in the early days of the Church.
-The fifth article of faith teaches “that a man [and, for that matter, a woman] must be called of God, by prophecy, and by the laying on of hands by those who are in authority, to preach the Gospel and administer in the ordinances thereof.”
-[A of F 1:5]
+The [[Articles of Faith 1.5|fifth article of faith]] teaches “that a man \[and, for that matter, a woman\] must be called of God, by prophecy, and by the laying on of hands by those who are in authority, to preach the Gospel and administer in the ordinances thereof.”

 It is not in the proper spirit for us to decide where we will serve or where we will not.
 We serve where we are called.
 It does not matter what the calling may be.

 I was present at a solemn assembly when David O. McKay was sustained as President of the Church.
 President J. Reuben Clark Jr., who had served as First Counselor to two Presidents, was then sustained as Second Counselor to President McKay.
 Sensitive to the possibility that some might think that he had been demoted, President Clark said: “In the service of the Lord, it is not where you serve but how.
-In the Church of Jesus Christ of Latter-day Saints, one takes the place to which one is duly called, which place one neither seeks nor declines.”8
+In the Church of Jesus Christ of Latter-day Saints, one takes the place to which one is duly called, which place one neither seeks nor declines.”[^8]

 When there is a need for someone to serve, the leaders talk about it and pray about it—often more than once.
 They seek a confirmation from the Spirit, for calls should be made prayerfully and accepted in the same spirit.